Search Engine Optimisation Explained

 Keyword research identifies keywords that your target market would use to find the products or services you supply and establishes the competition for those keywords.
 Sometimes keywords can have a high search volume with not that many websites competing (using them on their site) for them.
 They could be of great value in bringing customers to your site.

 The most generic terms don’t always bring people to your site that will buy from you.
-If a website that sells cars in Roscommon, Ireland invests big money and effort into being in the top 5 in the world listed on google for the keyword ‘cars’ and managed to achieved it, it would not guarantee sales to every corner of the world.
-If however it ranked highly for ‘used cars roscommon’, ‘used cars midlands’, ‘renault megane diesel’ or whatever was likely to bring a sale from it’s target market then that would be an achievement and it would give a higher Return on Investment.
+If a website that sells cars in Roscommon, Ireland invests big money and effort into being in the top 5 in the world listed on google for the keyword ‘cars’ and managed to achieve it, it would not guarantee sales to every corner of the world.
+If however, it ranked highly for ‘used cars Roscommon, ‘used cars midlands’, ‘Renault Megane diesel’ or whatever was likely to bring a sale from its target market then that would be an achievement and it would give a higher Return on Investment.

 2 Types of SEO campaigns